Alternative Investments: Beyond Stocks and Bonds

 |Access:||See admissions matrix|

-With the growing share of alternatives in institutional investment portfolios, successful careers in finance are hard to imagine without at least basic knowledge of the pros and cons of alternative investment categories such as hedge funds, commodities, real estate and currencies.
+During the recent financial crisis alternative markets received a lot more attention as the conventional markets (stocks and bonds) did not show favorable risk/return characteristics.
+With this growing share of alternatives in institutional investment portfolios, investors should also develop their knowledge of alternative markets (i.e. the pros and cons of alternative investment categories such as hedge funds, commodities, real estate and currencies) to have a successful career in finance.
 The aim of this course is to provide students with more than just that basic knowledge of investment possibilities outside the traditional markets for stocks and bonds.
 This interactive course is set up to be academically rigorous while practical insights from investment professionals ensure the critical link with the investment world.

 Following this course, students have a basic working knowledge of the functions of financial markets beyond stocks and bonds, plus detailed knowledge of topics such as: